CLARIAH/HDNG/README.md

 **3. provincietotalen.R** puts the provincial and national aggregates from the HED into long format.

-**4. add missings and provincietotalen to HDNG+.R** adds provincial and national aggregates from the HED, as well as the 15 dropped variables.
+**4. add missings and provincietotalen to HDNG+.R** adds provincial and national aggregates from the HED, as well as the 15 variables dropped in HDNG v2.

 **5. filter existing municipalities.R** removes entries for non-existing and duplicated municipalities.